 Sail around the island

-With such a beautiful coast and almost persistent winds, it is only obvious that one of the ultimate things to do in Sardinia is sailing.
+With such a beautiful coast and almost persistent winds, it is only obvious that sailing is a favorite.
 There are several harbors from where to set sail around the island, and various protected bays to spend some relaxing hours.
 Several companies offer chartered sailboats and personnel to travel around the island.
 It is the ultimate way to appreciate the amazing sea of Sardinia.

 Among the best places in Sardinia for sailing there are the south coast with the tiny bays of Cala Regina, Mari Pintau, Torre delle Stelle all the way to Villasimius and Cala Pira; the North East coast and the Maddalena Archipelago, and the north west coast around Asinara island.